italicize/italicize.github.io/word_template.md

         strSpecLow = LCase(strSpec)
         dblSpec = Val(strSpec)

-        'Saves values and false instead of "" as the default. arrList(lngLevel, 3) = wdTrailingNone
-        arrList(lngLevel, 4) = wdListNumberStyleNone
-        arrList(lngLevel, 12) = False 'not bold
-        arrList(lngLevel, 13) = False 'not italic
-        arrList(lngLevel, 14) = wdColorAutomatic

         'Saves whether no bullet or number is specified.
         If Right(strSpecLow, 9) = "no number" _
             Or Right(strSpecLow, 9) = "no bullet" _